mddamato/monkeybrainsdevops/amq-spring-demo/README.md

 Active-MQ with Spring in OpenShift Walkthrough
 ==============================================

-This is a demonstration of deploying 3 resources into openshift an Active-MQ consumer, producer, and an Active-MQ broker.
+This is a demonstration of deploying 3 resources into Openshift: a Java Active-MQ consumer and producer, and an Active-MQ broker.
 We will use the broker container that is already inside the registry but we will build the consumer and producer.
-You will need sudo access to your machine if you need to install the certificates for gss-nexus.
+You will need sudo access to your machine if you need to install the certificates when using a secured Docker registry.
-If you get stuck anywhere message me on Slack @mdamato

 ### Downloading OC Tools
-We need the OS Client Tools to be able to interact with the remote openshift.
-From a "developer" machine (gradle, docker, oc tools, git) we will first need to download the tools package and add to path or reference it for `oc` commands.
+We need the Openshift client tools to be able to interact with the remote Openshift cluster.
+From your local machine we will first need to download the tools package and add it to your PATH or reference it for `oc` commands.
 Skip this part if you already have openshift tools installed.
-I included this package in the repository for Linux users:
+This is currently included in the repository for Linux users:

 ```
 cd amq-spring-demo #Wherever you downloaded the repo
 tar -xvf openshift-origin-client-tools-v1.3.3-bc17c1527938fa03b719e1a117d584442e3727b8-linux-64bit.tar.gz
+* Version subject to check
 ```
-Then add the binaries to your path.
+Then add the binaries to your PATH (e.g. bash_profile).

 * For other platforms, download the CLI tools from the [Origin project](https://github.com/openshift/origin/releases)